 Welcome to Willow – class teacher, Libby Kirby

-Learners in Willow are pre-formal and semi-formal learners in key stage 1 and key stage 2.
+Learners in Willow follow the green and blue curriculum pathways in key stage 1 and key stage 2

 This page gives an insight into our class and what we get up to each day.
 If you are looking for specific information on our curriculum, you can find further detail on our curriculum page.